-In fact, Backlinko recently conducted a study where they analyzed 12 million outreach emails.
+In fact, Backlinko recently conducted a study where they analyzed 12 million digital PR emails.
 They found that emails with personalized message bodies have a 32.7% better response rate.
 Additionally, they found that personalized subject lines boost response rates by 30.5%.
 Personalization is the name of the game.

 How to Personalize

 You need to do more than include your contact’s first name in your email.
 Any robot can do that!
 Here are some quick personalization tips:

 - Talk about their work in a conversational, authentic, complimentary tone.
 Skim something they’ve written (obviously you can’t read hundreds of articles for your off-page SEO, but get an idea of what they’ve published).
 Try to be specific–if you’re too vague, it can come off as disingenuous.

 - Ask relevant questions about their work.
 Asking thought-provoking questions to your contacts will most likely lead them to engage with you.